Fly Fishing in Denver

 Note that rapidly changing weather conditions in Colorado can just as quickly change the insect hatch in a river or on a lake, so bring a variety of flies.

-Colorado weather can undergo extreme changes in a short time, so you must always be prepared in the outdoors.
+Colorado weather conditions can change rapidly, so always be prepared in the outdoors.

-Bring several layers of clothing to provide the best response to Colorado's changing weather conditions because you can add or remove clothing as the weather dictates.
-A dependable rain jacket or Goretex shell will protect you from afternoon thunderstorms.
+Use layers of clothing to provide you with the best and quickest response to Colorado's changing weather conditions.
+Layers let you add or remove clothing as the weather dictates.
+A good rain jacket or Goretex shell will protect you from afternoon thunderstorms.

 Colorado has frequent afternoon lighting storms.
-If you can see or hear lightning, it's time to consider seeking shelter.
+If you can see or hear lightning, consider seeking shelter.
 When the time between flashes and thunder is less than 30 seconds, get off the water immediately and seek shelter.
 Be aware of lightning; your fly rod can act a lighting rod.

-Colorado rivers are fed by the snow fields at 10,000 feet, so our rivers can be quite cold depending on the time of year you visit.
-A high quality pair of waders, wading boots, and a wading belt will help protect you from the cold.
+Colorado rivers are fed by the snow fields above 9,000 feet in the mountains, so our rivers can be quite cold depending on the time of year you visit.
+A good pair of waders, wading boots, and a wading belt will help protect you from the cold.
 You should start with a solid base layer of clothing, especially in the spring, fall or winter.
 This includes polypropylene tops and bottoms.

 4. Do-It-Yourself Fishing And Guided Trips